 - Fissured or plicated (pleat-like effect) tongue in 20-40% of cases

 - Facial palsy (paralysis); intermittent, then possibly permanent and can be unilateral or bilateral, and partial or complete.
 It occurs in about 30% of cases.

-Skin biopsy of the affected tissue shows characteristic granulomas i.e. a mixed inflammatory cell infiltration in the dermis (the deeper layer of the skin).
+The diagnosis is often suspected clinically.
+Skin biopsy of the affected tissue shows characteristic histopathology, in which there are granulomas, i.e. a mixed inflammatory cell infiltration, in the dermis (the deeper layer of the skin).